 Both rival and best friend of bigger Duluth across the harbor, despite the “superior” name, Superior (pop.
-26,862) is often the butt of jokes, usually regarding its comparatively lower geography (which means Superior catches all of Duluth’s flotsam), its blue-collar mentality, its forests of grain elevators (rather than trees), and its mountains of coal.
-It is also proud, along with Duluth, of being one of the busiest harbors in the nation, shipping millions of tons of ore a year from the nation’s most-inland port.
+26,101) is often the butt of jokes, usually regarding its comparatively lower geography (which means Superior catches all of Duluth’s flotsam), its blue-collar mentality, its forests of grain elevators rather than trees, and its mountains of coal.
+It is also proud, along with Duluth, of being one of the busiest harbors in the nation, shipping millions of tons of ore a year from the nation’s most inland port.

 Superior’s lack of pretense is perhaps its biggest attraction.
-The route on US-2 through the city is decidedly industrialized, featuring a seemingly endless amount—almost 30 miles—of bay shore crowded with trains, tracks, elevators, and spindly working piers jutting out into the lake almost to the horizon.
-The city itself is sedate but offers a few things of historical or Great Lakes interest, including its biggest draw, Fairlawn Mansion (906 East 2nd St., daily, $9), the sprawling 42-room ex-residence of a lumber and mining baron, once an orphanage and now the main local-history museum.
-The main stretch of US-2 through town is looked over by a stern statue of an early industrial magnate, James J. Hill, “The Empire Builder,” who made a fortune building and running the Great Northern railroad, whose tracks still parallel US-2 west to Puget Sound.
+The route on US-2 through the city is decidedly industrialized, featuring a seemingly endless amount—almost 30 mi (48 km)—of bay shore crowded with trains, tracks, elevators, and spindly working piers jutting out into the lake almost to the horizon.
+The city itself is sedate but offers a few things of historical or Great Lakes interest, including its biggest draw, Fairlawn Mansion (daily, $10 adults), the sprawling 42-room former residence of a lumber and mining baron, once an orphanage and now the main local history museum.
+The main stretch of US-2 through town is looked over by a stern statue of an early industrial magnate, James J. Hill, “The Empire Builder,” who made a fortune building and running the Great Northern Railway, whose tracks still parallel US-2 west to Puget Sound.

-For food, try the A & W Drive In (701 Belknap St., 715/392-6125), a full service, family-oriented café on US-2, across from the UW-Superior campus, or the more local flavor of the Anchor Bar (413 Tower Ave., 715/394-9747), serving ice cold beers and great cheap burgers since back when Nixon was in the White House.
+For food, try the A & W Drive In (701 Belknap St., 715/392-6125), a full service, family-oriented café on US-2, across from the UW-Superior campus, or the more local flavor of the Anchor Bar & Grill (413 Tower Ave., 715/394-9747), serving ice-cold beers and great cheap burgers since back when Nixon was in the White House.
 There are plenty of places to stay along the main strip through town.